Family doctor visit after a hospital stay for selected chronic conditions

 - May include family doctor visits for problems not related to the patient’s chronic condition or hospital stay.

 - Consider whether early (7 days) or later (within 30 days) follow-up is most appropriate for your patients with these chronic conditions.
-Think about what can be done to increase the number of patients seen within that period.

 The Health Quality Council of Alberta uses the Alberta Quality Matrix for Health as a way of organizing information and thinking around the complexity of the healthcare system.
 The information in this chart can be used as input to think and have conversations about primary healthcare in Alberta using the lens of the dimensions of quality shown on the right: